Artificial intelligence: The next frontier in corporate travel

 At its core, AI automates computer processes to understand and mimic the human brain.
 While there are many fields that comprise AI, two that are commonly used for everyday applications are Natural language processing (NLP), and Machine learning.
 NLP helps computers understand human speech or typing.
 Machine learning refers to computer programs that learn from new information or data without having to be explicitly programmed.
 Together, they enable computers to respond to specific questions or requests, and improve the relevance of responses over time.

-The wealth of information that travel companies possess, including traveler profiles, activity history and airline and hotel preferences make the travel industry well suited to AI.
-Many travel companies are already using it to interact with travelers before, during and after their trips.
+The wealth of information that corporate travel companies possess, including traveler profiles, activity history and airline and hotel preferences make the travel industry well suited to AI.
+Many corporate travel companies are already using it to interact with travelers before, during and after their trips.
 Here are three companies using AI in different and creative ways.

-- Pana, which describes itself as an on-demand travel agent, allows users to communicate using messages via an app, SMS or email.
+- Pana, which describes itself as an on-demand business travel agent, allows users to communicate using messages via an app, SMS or email.
 It combines natural language processing with data about traveler preferences, and uses artificial intelligence to prompt agents with relevant choices during the booking process.

 - KLM Royal Dutch Airlines allows travelers to receive booking confirmations, check-in notifications, boarding passes and flight status updates via a Facebook Messenger bot.
 They can also contact KLM directly through Messenger 24/7.

 - Hilton is testing Connie, a robot concierge powered by IBM Watson and Wayblazer.
 It answers guests’ questions about amenities, services and local attractions.
 The more guests interact with Connie, the more it learns, adapts and improves its recommendations.